 The length of time that CBD stays in a dog’s system can vary depending on several factors, such as the dog’s age, weight, metabolism, the amount of CBD administered, and the method of administration.

-In general, the effects of CBD can last for 4-8 hours in dogs, but the compound itself can remain in their system for up to several days or even a few weeks.
+In general, the half-life of CBD for dogs is thought to be between 4-12 hours, which we will explain in greater detail below.
+The compound itself, however, can remain in their system for up to several days or even a few weeks.
 The exact duration of CBD in a dog’s system can depend on various factors such as the dosage, frequency of use, and the individual dog’s metabolism.

 It’s also important to note that there is limited research on the pharmacokinetics of CBD in dogs.
 However, some studies suggest that CBD is generally well-tolerated in dogs, even at higher doses.

-When discussing how a substance is active in the body, you’ll see a lot of talk about ‘half-lives.’
-According to this explainer by California Northstate University, a half-life is “the length of time required for the concentration of a particular substance to decrease to half of its starting dose in the body.”
+When discussing how a substance is active in the body, you’ll see a lot of talk about ‘half-lives’.
+Half-life refers to the length of time it takes for the concentration, or amount, of a particular substance in the body to decrease to half.

 Drug half-lives matter for manufacturers and four-legged patients, because they help determine dosage.
 If you’re looking for a treatment that lasts all day, but you only want to administer it once, you’ll need something with an elimination half-life of at least twelve hours.

-As this paper on drug design from The Journal of Medical Chemistry explains, a short half-life “may require more frequent dosing in order to maintain desired exposures and avoid unnecessarily high peak concentrations.
+A short half-life “may require more frequent dosing in order to maintain desired exposures and avoid unnecessarily high peak concentrations.”

-An overly long half-life, on the other hand, can a prolonged “accumulation and subsequent elimination,” meaning substances are constantly affecting the body.
+An overly long half-life, on the other hand, can have a prolonged “accumulation and subsequent elimination”.

 The consensus on the elimination half-life of CBD in humans is between 18 and 32 hours, so anywhere from a day to a day-and-a-half.